kchylee/TinyApp/README.md

 ## Accessing websites through shortened URL's

-All of your short URL's will be accessible in My Links.
-In order to access your saved websites through shortened URL's, type this in your browser address bar: `localhost:3000/u/your-6-character-shortURL`.
-This feature will be improved.
-Updates to come.
+All of your short URL's are available in My Links.
+To access the sites, copy URLs beginning with "localhost:3000/u/" and paste them in your browser address bar.